CppMicroServices/CppMicroServices/core/doc/doxygen/MicroServices_ServiceHooks.md

 ### Ordering

 The hooks are very sensitive to ordering because they interact directly with the service registry.
-In general, implementers of the hooks must be aware that other modules can be loaded before or after the module which provides the hooks.
-To ensure early registration of the hooks, they should be registered within the ModuleActivator::Load method of the program executable or a module being auto-loaded with the executable.
+In general, implementers of the hooks must be aware that other bundles can be started before or after the bundle which provides the hooks.
+To ensure early registration of the hooks, they should be registered within the BundleActivator::Start method of the program executable.

 ### Multi Threading